krysnkem/skyhighapp/README.md

 ## CASE STUDY: SKY HIGH DATA HISTORY APP

-The Sky High company has just employeed me to build an application to show historical data with map feature embedded
+The Sky High company has just employed me to build an application to show historical data with map feature embedded.

-A few resources to get you started if this is your first Flutter project:

 ## how to test the app